BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_4_Accessing_Bitcoind_with_Python.md

 There are five steps:

-0. Create 2 addresses, one that will act as recipient and the other for change.
+0. Create two addresses, one that will act as recipient and the other for change.
 1. Select a UTXO and set transaction details.
 2. Create a raw transaction.
-3. Sign the raw transaction with private key of the UTXO.
+3. Sign the raw transaction with the private key of the UTXO.
 4. Broadcast the transaction on the bitcoin testnet.

 ### 1. Select UTXO & Set Transaction Details